Top 3 Reasons To Use Turmeric

 How can you get more turmeric into your diet to benefit your health?
 One way is via turmeric tea.
 There are also turmeric extracts in tablet and capsule form available in health food stores; look for supercritical extracts in dosages of 400 to 600 mg, and take three times daily or as directed on the product.

 And, of course, one can simply indulge in more curried dishes, either in restaurants or at home.
-However you do it, adding turmeric to your diet is one of the best moves toward optimal health you can make.
+However you do it, adding turmeric to your anti-inflammatory diet is one of the best moves toward optimal health you can make.